arun-kr-reddy/notes/cplusplus.md

 - **composition/containment:** implementing complex objects using simpler or smaller ones
 inheritance is `is a` relationship, example: square is a rectangle
 composition is `has a` relationship, example: car has a wheel (& other objects)
+- prefer shallow hierarchies so it is easier to track where a particular member is inherited from
-- prefer shallow hierarchies or use composition instead which makes it easier to hide data that is not required in derived class
+or use composition instead which makes it easier to hide data that is not required in derived class
 example: include an object of another class as a class member instead of polluting your class by adding (inheriting) all that data & functions

 ### polymorphism
-- **function overriding:** if a function (not data) is `virtual` in base class then it can be overridden in derived class
+- **function overriding:** if a function (not data) is `virtual` in base class then it can be overridden in derived class (base class member function shadowing)
 same function prototype in both base & derived classes, so compiler needs to check which function needs to be called in a virtual table (costs extra cycles)
-basically base class member function shadowing

   ```cpp
   class baseClass
   {